Design principles of the cytotoxic CD8+ T-cell response: Results

 \subsection{Effector designs trade infection harm for toxicity}

 Previous research has identified a trade-off between maximizing infection clearance and minimizing response toxicity (immunopathology) in the immune response \cite{Johnson2011-ja,Cicchese2018-po, Medzhitov2021-to}.
-Consistently, by systematically sampling the space of designs (SI Appendix), we found this trade-off in the form of a Pareto front: plotting infection harm $H_\text{inf.}(\theta)$ (i.e., infected cells killed by pathogen or by effector response) versus the toxicity $H_\text{toxic.} (\theta)$ (i.e., bystander cells killed by effector response) revealed that decreasing $H_\text{inf.} $ comes at the cost of increasing $H_\text{toxic.}$ (Fig.~\ref{fig3}A).
+Consistently, by systematically sampling the space of designs (SI Appendix), we found the same trade-off: plotting infection harm $H_\text{inf.}(\theta)$ (i.e., infected cells killed by pathogen or by effector response) versus the toxicity $H_\text{toxic.} (\theta)$ (i.e., bystander cells killed by effector response) revealed that decreasing $H_\text{inf.} $ comes at the cost of increasing $H_\text{toxic.}$ (Fig.~\ref{fig3}A).
 The extent of this trade-off depends on pathogen characteristics.
-This trade-off is stronger for infections with a higher intra-host reproductive number $R_0$ or lower immunogenicity $\kappa$. {Interestingly, for scenarios with lower $R_0$, many of the hard-wired response programs without signal feedback ($\vec\psi_i=0$) lie along the Pareto front, and perform near-optimally.} For aggressive high-$R_0$ threats---be it acute infections (high $\kappa$), or highly metastatic cancers (mid to low $\kappa$)---these same hard-wired designs fall far inside the sub-optimal region.
+This trade-off is stronger for infections with a higher intra-host reproductive number $R_0$ or lower immunogenicity $\kappa$.
+Interestingly, for scenarios with low $R_0$, many of the hard-wired response programs without signal feedback ($\vec\psi_i = 0$; black dots) perform near-optimally, laying close to the {\em Pareto front}.
+Here, the Pareto fronts at the boundaries of these graphs indicate the set of strategies for which neither harm nor toxicity can be reduced without increasing the other, representing the best achievable balance between these competing objectives (see SI Appendix).
+For aggressive high-$R_0$ threats---be it acute infections (high $\kappa$), or highly metastatic cancers (mid to low $\kappa$)---these same hard-wired designs fall far from the Pareto front and well inside the sub-optimal region.
 Proportionate control in these cases requires designs with appropriate sensitivities to antigen and cytokine/harm signals ($\vec\psi\neq 0$) to minimize infection harm while limiting immunopathology.